PSR Sensor in Cylindrical Concrete Sample

 AASHTO T 358 Surface Resistivity

 In-situ measurement of the electrical resistivity of the pore solution along with the resistivity of bulk concrete allows for qualification of concrete mix designs before construction, quality control (QC) and quality acceptance (QA) of concrete batches placed during construction, and service-life prediction of vital concrete infrastructure such as bridges, pavements, and marine structures.
-Additionally, the PSR sensor can be embedded in structures and used for long-term health monitoring to evaluate changes in the chloride content inside concrete over time.
+Additionally, the FF sensor embedded in cylindrical samples can be used to evaluate the impact of new additives and supplementary cementitious materials on the durability of concrete mixtures.
+Moreover, the FF sensor can be embedded in structures and used for long-term health monitoring to evaluate changes in the chloride content inside concrete over time.
 Finally, the sensor’s output can be translated to concrete’s pH and used for evaluation and mitigation of the risk of alkali-silica reaction (ASR) in concrete containing reactive aggregates.

-The technology under development in this project is a sensor system that allows in-situ measurement of concrete’s PSR with an accuracy of 15% or better compared to laboratory measurements.
+The technology developed in this project is a sensor system that allows in-situ measurement of concrete’s PSR along with the concrete mix resistivity.
 The sensor system includes the sensor assembly that is embedded inside concrete and a measuring device to interrogate the sensor.
 The sensor assembly includes the sensor matrix, attached insulated electronic components, and a placement mechanism.
 The sensor matrix is made of a custom-designed nano-porous body.
-The sensor placement mechanism is designed in a way that would be easily embedded in concrete cylinders or structures.
+The sensor placement mechanism is designed in a way that would be easily embedded in concrete cylinders or structures, and has probes for measuring concrete mix resistivity.
 The mobile measurement device is a low-cost consumer-level product.
-The overall sensor system and the simple data post-processing is designed for seamless application by field and lab technicians, ideally along with the bulk or surface resistivity measurements.
+The overall sensor system and the simple data post-processing is designed for seamless application by field and lab technicians.

 Technology Readiness Levels based on FHWA TRL Guidebook